burlachenkok/exploring-python3/python3-note.md

 ```

 The object returned by `range()` behaves as if it is a list, but it is not.
 It is an object of class `range` that returns the successive items of the desired sequence when you iterate over it.
 It does not make the list, thus saving space.
+In the old days, the Python language created a list, but it was a lot of time ago in Python `2.*`, and currently we can forget that such a situation had place.

 When you are looping through dictionaries you are enumerating through `keys`.
 If the key and corresponding value are important to you, then you can retrieve the value and key at the same time.
 For doing it you should use the [items()](https://docs.python.org/3/library/stdtypes.html?highlight=items#dict.items) method in the dictionary built-in type.